 Students pay for courses at the beginning of each semester.
-All fees are subject to change.
 A $500 nonrefundable professional development seminar fee is due upon acceptance into the program.
 The remaining balance is payable on a semester basis.
 Payments are due the first class day of each semester.
-Those who leave the program receive no refunds.

 HCMBA tuition covers:

-- all books, software and other educational materials
+- all e-books, software and other educational materials

 - university fees